 - Smoking cessation reduces the absolute risk of a recurrent PSP from 70% in those who continue to smoke to 40% in those who stop.

 - Risk factors for recurrence of SSP include age, pulmonary fibrosis and emphysema.

-A patient who smokes must stop smoking to reduce the risk of a first pneumothorax and the risk of recurrence.
+A patient who smokes must be advised to stop to reduce their risk of a first pneumothorax and that of a recurrence.

 - Pleural Disease Guidelines; British Thoracic Society (September 2010)

 - Rousset-Jablonski C, Alifano M, Plu-Bureau G, et al; Catamenial pneumothorax and endometriosis-related pneumothorax: clinical features and risk factors.
 Hum Reprod.
 2011 Sep 26(9):2322-9. doi: 10.1093/humrep/der189.
 Epub 2011 Jun 16.